- American Physical Society Sites

 2. A supporting letter in addition to the nomination letter that may not exceed two pages.

-2017 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), John Cumalat (Univ Colorado – Boulder), Andrea Palounek (Los Alamos Natl Lab), Suraj Rawal (Lockheed Martin – Denver), Darrel Smith (Embry-Riddle Aeronautical Univ – Prescott), Jean-Francois VanHuele (Brigham Young Univ – Provo), and one additional member to be determined.
+2018 Harry Lustig Award committee: Kathrin Spendier (committee chair, Univ Colorado – Colorado Springs), Stacy Palen (Weber State University), Andrea Palounek (Los Alamos Natl Lab), Suraj Rawal (Lockheed Martin – Denver), Darrel Smith (Embry-Riddle Aeronautical Univ – Prescott), and two additional members to be determined.

 Harry Lustig spent his first career at CCNY, then “retired” to become APS secretary‐treasurer.
 Harry was important to the early days of the Forum on the History of Physics, and helped establish the endowments for the LeRoy Apker Award, Joseph A. Burton Forum Award, and the Abraham Pais Prize for History of Physics.
 After APS, Harry "retired" again, this time to Santa Fe.
 His love for the area contributed to his instrumental role in the formation of the Four Corners Section, and he was very active in the affairs of the Section in its early days.
 Born September 23, 1925, in Vienna, Austria, Harry Lustig passed away March 17, 2011, in Santa Fe.